 Grants and Projects

-This project aims at exploring ways to improve service delivery and levels of integrity by drawing on empirical evidence on practical informal norms in key government departments (health and education) in Sierra Leone, Senegal, Togo, Niger, Tanzania and Malawi.
+This project is a two-year project (2016-2017) led by Gerhard Anders.
+It explores ways to improve service delivery and levels of integrity by drawing on empirical evidence on practical informal norms in key government departments (health and education) in Sierra Leone, Senegal, Togo, Niger, Tanzania and Malawi.
 It is the first comparative, cross-country study employing anthropological and socio-legal methods at a large scale to generate systematic empirical evidence on practical norms covering francophone and Anglophone countries in two regions, West and East Africa.

 ABORNE is an interdisciplinary network of researchers interested in all aspects of borders and trans-boundary phenomena in Africa.
 Its inaugural meeting was held in Edinburgh in 2007, initiated by Professor Paul Nugent and has since grown to over 200 members.